3 Perfect Gloves to Prep Thanksgiving Dinner

 Our Chemstop™ Terry-lined Neoprene Gloves are the perfect solution to this proverbial pickle.
 With heat protection up to 390° F and a diamond-grip finish to the palm increase grip, the neoprene dip makes cleaning them a breeze.

 As an added bonus, they have flame resistant properties and will tolerate brief exposure to flame… in case your baking skills are a bit rusty.

 It’s 2016, Thanksgiving is going to be a bit unconventional and what’s more unconventional than this suggestion for carving the turkey?

 Let’s set the scene:

 This could have been prevented with our Endura® Hi-Viz Cut-Resistant Chainsaw Gloves.
-Lined with eight layers of woven Kevlar® on the back of the hand, these gloves are designed to stop a chainsaw running at 3,140 feet per minute.
+Lined with eight layers of woven Kevlar® on the back of the left hand, these gloves are designed to stop a chainsaw running at 3,140 feet per minute.

 So they’ll be able to stop Uncle Ted with his trigger-happy finger and Black and Decker electric knife!